This post may contain affiliate links. Please read our privacy policy.

-Bubble Waffles (also known as egg puffles!) originated in Hong Kong and started getting super popular everywhere else a few years back.
-(Aren’t you impressed with me knowing that something started getting popular a few years before I chose to write about it? #notamillennialforsure…).
-They are very often served folded into a cone shape, with ice cream — a newfangled waffle cone.
-They are cute and delicious, and they are so easy to make, as long as you have a bubble waffle maker!
+Bubble Waffles originated in Hong Kong and started getting super popular everywhere else several back.
+They have a honeycomb-like texture and are very often served folded into a cone shape, filled with ice cream — a newfangled waffle cone.
+Bubble waffles are a little sweeter and more eggy than regular American waffles.
+They are cute and delicious, crispy on the outside and soft and fluffy on the inside.
+You may see them called Hong Kong Egg Waffles, egg puffles or egg waffles or puffle waffles.
+And they are so easy to make, as long as you have a bubble waffle maker!

-Bubble waffles are what my younger son orders when he sees them on a menu and he is in “breakfast mode.”
+My younger son orders Bubble waffles when he sees them on a breakfast menu, preferably topped with ice cream and whipped cream.
 Of course, this is not exactly a reasonable breakfast, more like a dessert, but sometimes I am an indulgent mother.
-He is a skinny 17 year old boy, and I figure he should eat waffles with ice cream, whipped cream, and chocolate sauce (or strawberry topping!) while he can.
-You can also pair this with a seasonal Fruit Salad if you want to up the nutrition in your meal.
+He is a skinny kid, and I figured he should eat waffles with ice cream, whipped cream, and chocolate sauce (or strawberry topping!) while he can.

 Table of Contents